 - Past and future loss of earnings and earning capacity

 The law of our state also creates similar liability for local governmental entities.

 Unlike most personal injury claims, lawsuits against government entities for injuries caused by dangerous road conditions require written notice of the claim to be made within six months after the accident.
 Therefore, it is important to consult an experienced defective road accident attorney as soon as possible after an accident.

 If a defective product – such as asphalt or pavement supplied by a private contractor – was a “substantial factor” in causing injury in Pennsylvania, a product liability lawsuit may be filed.
 Because Pennsylvania is a “strict liability” state, claimants don’t need to show that someone’s negligence caused their property damage or personal injury.
 Instead, legal claims must show the existence of the defect and a relationship to the harm it caused.
 Anyone in the chain of distribution can be held liable, including manufacturers, wholesalers, distributors, retailers or lessors.

 You Need Pennsylvania’s Top Auto Accident Injury Lawyers

-Contact the attorneys at Munley Law today.
-To schedule a FREE consultation, contact us by calling (215) 515-7688 or fill our our online form.
+Contact the attorneys at Munley Law® Personal Injury Attorneys today.
+To schedule a FREE consultation, contact us by calling or filling out our online form.
 We do not recover a fee unless we win your case for you.